trealla-prolog/trealla-OLDv1/README.md

 without help from these people:

-Special thanks to [Xin Wang](https://github.com/dram) for providing the testing framework and initial push to get serious.
+Special thanks to [Xin Wang](https://github.com/dram) for providing the testing framework, for the initial push to get serious and for being the first to take this work (in it's nascent form) seriously.

+Special thanks to [Paulo Moura](https://github.com/pmoura) for his patience and sleuthing in the quest for Trealla to run his Logtalk project.

 Special thanks to [Markus Triska](https://github.com/triska) for driving the use of packed UTF-8 strings for character-lists.
 For the